 Attributes

-attributes fall into two categories:
+#[structopt(...)] attributes fall into two categories:

 -

-'s own magical methods.They are used by
+structopt's own magical methods.They are used by

-itself.
-They come mostly inattr = ["whatever"]
+structoptitself.
+They come mostly inattr = ["whatever"]form, but someattr(args...)also exist. -

 They represent explicit

-method calls.
-They are what used to be explicit#[structopt(raw(...))]
+clap::Arg/Appmethod calls.
+They are what used to be explicit#[structopt(raw(...))]attrs in pre-0.3structopt

-attribute looks like comma-separated sequence of methods:
+Every #[structopt(...)] attribute looks like comma-separated sequence of methods:

 #[structopt(